sbt/sbt-native-packager/_sources/formats/rpm.txt

 .. code-block:: scala

     rpmBrpJavaRepackJars := false

-Note that this appends content to your ``rpmPre`` definition, so make sure not to override it.
+Note that this appends content to your ``Pre`` definition, so make sure not to override it.
 For more information on this topic follow these links:

 * `issue #195`_